 Explore the Kingdom of Tonga by car, and see some of the best sights this beautiful country has to offer.
-Discover volcanoes, rolling hills, lush green rainforests, running waterfalls, and rare exotic wildlife along the way.
+Discover volcanoes, rolling hills, lush green rainforests, and rare exotic wildlife along the way.

 All drivers in Tonga must hold a Tongan driver’s license, this also includes foreigners, which you can obtain at the main police station of your home country.
 The roads around the island are quite good to drive on and you will find the speed limit around 40km/hour.

 It is recommended to spend at least 2 days driving around leisurely on each island, that way you have enough time to explore all the hot spots and go swimming in different locations along the way.
 The Tongan people are so friendly, that should you ever get lost they would be happy to help you find your way back.

 Need car hire?
 No problem, Palu, our official Travel Agency will be able to assist you, please contact us for more details.

 Tongatapu, known as the ‘Sacred South’, is the main island of Tonga and the launch pad for exploring many of the other islands that surround the Kingdom.
 Nuku’alofa, the capital of Tongaputa, and the hub for international arrivals, is located on the north coast, and is filled with long stretches of white beaches, charming cafes, and ancient churches.
 You may even see a few pigs roaming around if you’re lucky.